AreteQin/my-vimrc/README.md

 # my-vimrc

-Download and change the file name:
+Download and change the folder name:

 `mv my-vimrc .vim`